When we proudly say we are a family shelter, we mean it.

 Food Rescue

-Harvard Shelter is a place where families who have lost hope can find it.
+Harvard Shelter is a place where families find hope.

 Shelter Needs